-What your turntable needs is a stereo receiver if it doesn’t have one that is built in.
+What your turntable needs is a stereo receiver if it doesn’t have one that is built-in.
 A turntable receiver is audio converting equipment that processes the sound in the form of electromagnetic waves from the turntable, and it pretty much makes it sound like CD or MP3 quality.
-The turntables maybe digital or vintage either way get the best receiver for turntables.
+The turntables may be digital or vintage either way get the best receiver for turntables.
 The key to the quality audio output from your turntable is to have clean records, good quality stylus, and proper equipment.
-If the records have scratches and give off a pop sound from static build up, then this imperfections will be amplified through the receiver.
+If the records have scratches and give off a pop sound from static build-up, then these imperfections will be amplified through the receiver.

 Do you need an amplifier or a receiver for your equipment?

 Receiver– the AV receiver performs given commands.
-It has both a tuner which boosts the audio signals and an amplifier which amplifies audio signals and feeds them to the speakers.
+It has both a tuner that boosts the audio signals and an amplifier that amplifies audio signals and feeds them to the speakers.
 The receiver has less wattage in comparison to the amplifier.
 If you want to boost sound from the turntable, an external amplifier may come in handy which means extra cost.
 If all you want is quality sound, then you need a receiver for the turntable.

 Amplifier– this, on the other hand, receives audio signals from the receiver or the turntable directly and magnifies the sound, and the outcome is felt or heard in the speakers.
 Available amplifiers in the market have more power compared to the AV receiver.
 Amplifiers are available in modern tech, and you can get one that suits your musical buds cause amplifiers to give quality listening.

 If you bought your record player in recent years, then it has a built-in preamp.
 What is a phono preamp?
 It is what you need in case your record player has very low or no sound when connected to the stereo.
-A phono preamp boosts the vinyl player output so the modern electronics can play at a suitable volume. if you are also looking for a best headphone for vinyl then have a look.
+A phono preamp boosts the vinyl player output so the modern electronics can play at a suitable volume. in case you need tube preamps to check out this article.

-Top 5 best stereo receiver for turntables under 300 in 2019
+Top 5 best stereo receiver for Vinyl in 2021